Samuel Barton

 With the advantages of military training and leadership he returned to Tennessee, then part of North Carolina, and contributed to the settling and development of Fort Nashborough, what was to become Nashville.
-His original home was called Barton Station and was located on Browns Creek where the Lipscomb University now stands.
-Samuel was a land trader.
-He bought and sold land grants given for military service in the Revolution.
-As a testament to the American faith in written law Barton, General James Robertson and other prominent men of the area drafted and signed the Cumberland Compact in May 1780.
+His original home was called Barton Station and was located on Browns Creek where Lipscomb University now stands.
+Barton was a land trader.
+He bought and sold land grants given for military service in the American Revolutionary War.
+Barton, General James Robertson and other prominent men of the area drafted and signed the Cumberland Compact in May 1780.
 This document served as an informal "constitution" until Tennessee became the 16th state of the Union in 1796.
-In 1846, historian Albigence Waldo Putnam found the original document in a trunk that had belonged to Barton.
 The settlement was governed by the "Tribunal of Notables", Barton being one of the twelve.
-In April 1781, a few days before the "Battle of the Bluffs", he suffered a shot in the wrist defending pioneers from Indians.
+In April 1781, a few days before the "Battle of the Bluffs", he suffered a shot in the wrist defending pioneers from Native Americans.

 On January 7, 1783, a second Cumberland Compact was created and signed by Barton and nine other founders.
 Upon the creation of Davidson County in April of that year Barton was appointed as justice of the peace and judge of the county court.
 In October 1783 he was elected as court entry-taker and was sworn in as 2nd major of the militia.
 In 1784 Barton was designated as one of the five directors as well as treasurer of the fledgling city.
 He was later selected as a colonel of the militia.

 In 1798, not yet 50 years of age, Samuel Barton resigned from civic life and moved his large family to what would the next year become Wilson County, Tennessee.
 For the last 12 years of life he farmed his extensive land holdings, having been granted more than 1000 acre.
-His large slave plantation was on Jenning's Fork of Round Lick Creek.
+His large plantation was on Jenning's Fork of Round Lick Creek.
 He took up the vocation of surveying and appraising land.
 His burial site is unknown.